project-chip/connectedhomeip/examples/chip-tool/README.md

 ## Using the Client via PASE

 For testing chip-tool can stop after setting up a PASE session.
-Model commands can be issues via PASE as well.
+Model commands can be issued via PASE as well.

 ```bash
 # Start chip-tool interactively